Large-scale peculiar velocities in the universe: Impact on astronomical observations

 which substituted into the right-hand side of (\ref{z2}) gives

 to first approximation (recall that the index~2 marks the time of reception).
-The above monitors the effect of weak peculiar motions on the measured redshift of a distant luminous source.
+In the above $z$ and $\tilde{z}$ are the redshifts of the distant luminous source, as measured by the CMB and the tilted observer at the same spacetime event.
+Therefore, expression (\ref{z3}) provides the familiar redshift correction due to the observer's peculiar motion relative to the CMB (e.g.~see Eqs.~(5), (6) in~\cite{2011ApJ...741...67D} for comparison).
+Note that, in the literature, $\tilde{z}$ is also referred to as the total, or the observed, or the heliocentric redshift, while $z$ is also known as the cosmological, or the true redshift.
+Finally, the scalar $(e_a\tilde{v}^a)_2$ is occasionally referred to as the peculiar, or the Doppler, redshift.

+Note that here we have isolated and focused upon the effect of the tilted observer's peculiar motion.
+The redshift of a distant source is also distorted by additional effects, that occur during the propagation of the radiation signal, like the gravitational redshift and the integrated Sachs-Wolfe effects for example (e.g.~see~\cite{2009PhRvD..80h3514Y}).

-\underline{\it Effects on the luminosity distance:} Perhaps the most familiar impact of peculiar velocities is the one on distance measurements.
-For instance, following~\cite{2018PhRvD..98f3505I}, in an FRW cosmology with no peculiar velocities the luminosity distance of a source at redshift $z$ is given by
+\underline{\it Effects on the luminosity distance:} An additional familiar impact of peculiar velocities is the one on distance measurements.
+For instance, following~\cite{2018PhRvD..98f3505I}, in an FLRW cosmology with no peculiar velocities the luminosity distance of a source at redshift $z$ is given by

 where $\mathcal{H}=a^{\prime}/a$ and

 with $\mathcal{Q}=-a^{\prime\prime}/a\mathcal{H}^2$ and $\mathcal{J}=a^{\prime\prime\prime}/a\mathcal{H}^3$.
 In all of the above, the zero suffix indicates the present and the primes denote conformal-time derivatives.
 Consequently, $\mathcal{H}$, $\mathcal{Q}$ and $\mathcal{J}$ are respectively, the Hubble, the deceleration and the ``jerk'' parameters expressed in terms of conformal time ($\eta$ with $\dot{\eta}=1/a$).